 What if I want to adopt the animal I am fostering?

 This can happen when a Foster Parent falls in love with the animal.
-If you wish to adopt your foster animal, please call the ASNN Foster Care Coordinator to start the adoption process.
+If you wish to adopt your foster animal, please call the ASNN to start the adoption process.
 Please remember that having available foster homes is crucial for saving lives, so we ask that you consider remaining on the ASNN list of foster families for future animals in need of your help.

 Will a foster animal have accidents or cause damage?

 Foster animals, like any other companion animal in your home, may destroy carpeting, drapes, clothing and other valuable items.
 Please prepare your home and the area the animals will stay in to prevent accidents.